Grantee Handbook for the Alcohol Policing Partnership (APP) Program.

 - Maintaining adequate records for validation of project progress and accountability for all funds expended on the project

-- Submission of required project reports (See Chapter III)
+- Submission of required Project Reports (See Project Reports)

 - Conducting project evaluation

 ABC has the responsibility and authority to review and evaluate each project as deemed necessary.
 Such review and evaluation will be made to assist the grantee to understand and comply with the required procedures and to gain maximum benefits from the funds expended.
-Agencies should promptly notify their ABC Project Coordinator concerning any changes or problems that arise.
+Agencies should promptly notify their ABC APP Agent concerning any changes or problems that arise.

 Liaison with Other Agencies

 ABC encourages meetings between agencies having similar projects in operation for the purpose of coordinating related activities.
 ABC can assist in coordinating such meetings and provide any information required, when requested.

 Any revision requires prior approval of ABC.
 Documentation pertaining to requested project revisions must be submitted in writing and received by ABC prior to the effective date of the requested changes.